Ex-Saudi official claims damaging intel against crown prince | Law-Order

 - United Arab Emirates

-A former senior Saudi security official who helped oversee joint US counterterrorism efforts claimed in an interview with ''60 Minutes'' that the kingdom's crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.
+A former senior Saudi security official who helped oversee joint counter-terrorism efforts with the United States, claimed in an interview with “60 Minutes” that the kingdom's crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.

-Saad al-Jabri did not provide evidence to the CBS News program, which aired Sunday.
+Saad al-Jabri did not provide evidence to the CBS News programme, which aired Sunday.

-The ex-intelligence official, who resides in exile in Canada, claimed that in 2014, Prince Mohammed boasted that he could kill King Abdullah.
-At the time, Prince Mohammed held no senior role in government but was serving as gatekeeper to his father's royal court when his father was still heir to the throne.
+The ex-intelligence official, who resides in exile in Canada, claimed that in 2014, Prince Mohammed bin Salman boasted that he could kill King Abdullah.
+At the time, Prince Mohammed held no senior role in government but was serving as gatekeeper to the royal court of his father, at the time still heir to the throne.
 King Salman ascended to the throne in January 2015 after his half-brother, King Abdullah, died of stated natural causes.

-Al-Jabri used the interview to warn Prince Mohammed bin Salman that he's recorded a video that reveals even more royal secrets and some of the United States.
-A short, silent clip was shown to ''60 Minutes'' correspondent Scott Pelley.
+Al-Jabri used the interview to warn Prince Mohammed that he has recorded a video that reveals even more royal secrets and some of the United States.
+A short, silent clip was shown to “60 Minutes” correspondent Scott Pelley.
 The video, al-Jabri said, could be released if he's killed.

 Human Rights Watch says the arrest of family members is an apparent effort to coerce al-Jabri to return to Saudi Arabia.
 A Saudi court sentenced his son and daughter to nine and six-and-a-half years in prison, respectively, for money laundering and unlawfully attempting to flee Saudi Arabia, according to the rights group.
 An appeals court reportedly upheld the prison sentence in May, without informing the family.